forthy42/net2o/wiki/threat-model.md

-5. Censorship by harassing the origin: Anonymity can shield you from being detected as the origin; easy use of multiple, seemingly unrelated ids can help to hide the identity, plus all means to hide metadata.
+5. Censorship by harassing the origin: Anonymity can shield you from being detected as the origin; easy use of multiple, seemingly unrelated ids can help to hide the identity of particular activities, plus all means to hide metadata.
 However, persons with high influence can often be detected by other means, which means anybody who angers the authority must make no mistakes, and eventually has to move to a secure place, before he's identifed.
 This is difficult, as it is not clear who is your adversary, and who is your friend.
 Hiding the identity is particularly difficult for celebrities whos fanbase want to have a verified contact, and who speak to the public.
 These are usually also the most influential people.
+Technical solutions can only rise the price for being detected, so ideally the price to get you corresponds to the evil you did.
+The primary effort of net2o is to make mass surveillance prohibitively expensive, but targeted individuals very likely still face danger.

 6. Confiscating and searching devices: Adversaries may be able to get physical access to your devices or the devices with your backups.